adkinsrs/ergatis-docker-recipes/rnaseq/takehome_notes.md

 ```
 cd ~/git/ergatis-docker-recipes/rnaseq
-sh launch_rnaseq.sh -i /export/input_data -o /export/output_repository -p 134.192.131.215
+sh launch_rnaseq.sh -i ~/input_data -o ~/output_repository
 ```

+The first time that launch_rnaseq.sh is run should take a few minutes, as Docker needs to pull the images down the Dockerhub repository.
+Subsequent executions of the command should be much quicker.

-Next, in your web browser from your student VM, navigate to *134.192.131.215:5000* to bring up the Grotto UI.
+Next, in your web browser, navigate to *localhost:5000* to bring up the Grotto UI.
 Follow the instructions to set up your pipeline noting the key differences.
 * When filling out the text fields, you will need to point to the /mnt/input_data location of the file, as that will be the location of the file within the "ergatis" Docker container.
 So if your file on the EC2 container is /opt/input_data/test.fsa, then it will need to filled in as /mnt/input_data/test.fsa
 * Uploaded files, such as the "sample info file", should have their FASTQ paths pointing to /mnt/input_data as well.
 * On the 'Pipeline Options' page, the repository root needs to point to /opt/projects/rnaseq as this is where it is in the RNASeq docker image.
 This should be pointed there by default.